Weight method with the Magnet connector.

 The large connector is for the DTR bell and small connector is for the Retainer.

-I will show how I connect a Magnet to a Retainer in this example.
-I find the Retainer to be more compact then the DTR when using weight but you can use a magnet on either.
+I find the Retainer to be more compact then the DTR when using weight but I can use a magnet on either.